iamaseem/sshdemo/README.md

 2. In GitHub Page.

-Thats all if you completed the 'above' steps then you got rid of the annoying retyping of password.
+Thats all if you completed the `above` steps then you got rid of the annoying retyping of password.
 ## In Linux Machine.